ihdia/im2pages/README.md

 # Dependencies and Installation
 ## Manual Setup

-The PALMIRA code is tested with
+The IM2PAGES code is tested with

 - Python (`3.8.10`)
 - PyTorch (`1.9.0`)